Polly Toynbee: Career

-Toynbee worked for many years at The Guardian before joining the BBC where she was social affairs editor (1988–1995).
+Toynbee worked for many years at The Guardian, before joining the BBC, where she was social affairs editor (1988–1995).
 At The Independent, which she joined after leaving the BBC, she was a columnist and associate editor, working with then editor Andrew Marr.
 She later rejoined The Guardian.
 She has also written for The Observer and the Radio Times; at one time she was an editor for the Washington Monthly.

-Following in the footsteps of Barbara Ehrenreich's Nickel and Dimed (2001), she published in 2003 Hard Work: Life in Low-pay Britain about an experimental period voluntarily living on the minimum wage, which was £4.10 per hour at the time.
-She worked as a hospital porter in a National Health Service hospital, a dinnerlady in a primary school, a nursery assistant, a call-centre employee, a cake factory worker and a care home assistant, during which time she contracted salmonella.
+Following in the footsteps of Barbara Ehrenreich's Nickel and Dimed (2001), in 2003 she published Hard Work: Life in Low-pay Britain about an experimental period voluntarily living on the minimum wage, which was £4.10 per hour at the time.
+She worked as a hospital porter in a National Health Service hospital, a dinner lady in a primary school, a nursery assistant, a call-centre employee, a cake factory worker and a care home assistant, during which time she contracted salmonella.
 The book is critical of conditions in low pay jobs in Britain.
 She also contributed an introduction to the UK edition of Ehrenreich's Nickel and Dimed: On (Not) Getting By in America.

 Currently Toynbee writes for The Guardian, and serves as President of the Social Policy Association.
 She is chair of the Brighton Festival and deputy treasurer of the Fabian Society.